 Field Mag may receive a minor commission from purchases made via affiliate links.

-Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or a backpacking trip or spending a day in the water, you can rock the deep strappy tan lines that indicate a summer well-lived.
+Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or a backpacking trip or spending a day in the water, I have found you the best hiking sandals to let you rock the deep strappy tan lines that indicates a summer well-lived.

-In this guide, we’ll dive into the nitty gritty up front then get to our top picks, selected from experience and many miles hiked in lightweight open toe sandals.
-And custom photographed in the wilds of Wyoming.
+In this guide, I’ll dive into the nitty gritty up front then get to our top picks, selected from experience and many miles hiked in lightweight open toe sandals.
+I also photographed each sandal in the wilds of Wyoming.
 Read on and dig in.
 (We also tested the best women's hiking sandals btw.)

 Field Mag's Top Picks: